Estecka/mc-Variants-CIT-wiki/Module-Types.md

 	"modelPrefix": "item/diamond_sword/"
 }
 ```
-This additional module will only apply to items with the `fire_aspect` enchantement, and provide a CIT based on the second enchantment.
+This additional module will only apply to items with the `fire_aspect` enchantement, and provide a CIT based on a second enchantment.
 (See [module priorities](Module-Configuration#priority).)
 ```json
 {
 	"type": "enchantment",